RuchikaSuryawanshi7/HackAI-Fledglings/README.md

 - Set temperature alerts and receive notifications on your phone.
 - Get the latest weather information in real-time.
 - Receive accurate weather forecasts for your desired locations.
-- Enjoy an intuitive and easy-to-use interface.
+- Enjoy an intuitive and easy-to-use interface..

 ## Getting Started